 It’s clear that New York City apartments are not easy to get into, especially if you’re looking for an affordable apartment before you actually have the income you expect to have.

-Most landlords want to see a credit score of 700 or close to that for top-rated buildings.
+Most landlords want to see a credit score of 680 or higher.

 If you don’t have that, then you might need to get a guarantor.